Operation Bagration: Bobruysk offensive

 On 24 June 1944, 7,000 guns, mortars and rocket launchers of the 1st Belorussian Front began firing on the troops of the German 9th Army, while ground-attack aircraft strafed and bombed the German columns as the Red Air Force firmly controlled the skies of the bulge of territory, referred to by both sides as "Belorussian Balcony", held by Army Group Center.
 Following the colossal bombardment, intended to shatter the forward defences of the 9th Army, troops of the Soviet 3rd Army launched their assault from Rogachev.
 They were met with obstinate resistance from the Germans in that sector and sustained heavy casualties, advancing little.
 Meanwhile, the sector under Rokossovsky met much less retaliation, as the lines around Parichi were not heavily guarded by the German troops.
-The Cavalry-Mechanised Group (KMG) under Pliev, consisting of the 4th Guards Cavalry Corps and the 1st Mechanised Corps, swept hastily across the edge of the Pripyet Marshes, subduing the German 9th Army troops defending fester Platz Slutsk, cutting through the fortress, effectively hindering the bulk of the 9th Army's ability to flee through the south and ultimately sealing the fate of the unit.
+The Cavalry-Mechanised Group (KMG) under Pliev, consisting of the 4th Guards Cavalry Corps and the 1st Mechanised Corps, swept hastily across the edge of the Pripyet Marshes, subduing the German 9th Army troops defending Feste Platz Slutsk, cutting through the fortress, effectively hindering the bulk of the 9th Army's ability to flee through the south and ultimately sealing the fate of the unit.
 It was the ability of KMG Pliev to seize Slutsk and swing south against the 9th Army that truly showed the effectiveness of the combination of the anachronistic horse-mounted Soviet cavalrymen and the Soviet armoured formations in the form of the Cavalry-Mechanised Group in striking deep into the operational depth of the opponent, as envisaged by Marshal Mikhail Tukhachevsky's Deep Battle doctrine.

 With the flanks secured by the Cavalry-Mechanised Group and the escape routes of the 9th Army severed, the Soviet 65th Army swung north and soon entered the fortress city of Bobruysk.
 Heavy fighting ensued, but the 65th Army was able to capture the stronghold by 29 June.
 The 9th Army was destroyed, unable to escape due to the fact that they had been cut off by the prior Soviet manoeuvres.

 Due to the failures of the commander of Army Group Centre, Generalfeldmarschall Ernst Busch was forced to commit the 20th Panzer Division as a relief force to the 9th Army.
 Busch was sacked on the 28th by Adolf Hitler and replaced with the experienced master of defensive warfare, Walther Model.

 The success of the Bobruysk Offensive was significant enough that Stalin began addressing Rokossovsky as Konstantin Konstantinovich as a sign of respect, a privilege that was only bestowed upon one other military officer, Boris Shaposhnikov.
 The vital victory at the crucial railway junction of Bobruysk also earned Rokossovsky the title of the Marshal of the Soviet Red Army, bringing the position and reputation of the former Gulag prisoner along those of Zhukov and Ivan Konev.